dhruvpathak1/raspberry_pi_mini_projects/README.md

 4. Coordinate System:

 Using the gyroscope sensor to detect the coordinates and accelaration of the Raspberry Pi.
 The sensor also helps in detection the environment tempurate.

+## Detailed information can be found in the REPORT